Current Ministry Location-Monrovia, CA

 In 1973 Arlene received her first overseas mission assignment to the Hong Kong/Macau Region.
 She professed First Vows December 8, 1974 in Hong Kong/Macau and Final Vows June 22, 1980 also in Hong Kong/Macau.
 Her first year was spent in studying the Cantonese Language.
 After that, Sister Arlene joined the staff of the Hong Kong School of the Deaf and taught high school seniors.

-In 1980 in the presence of her parents and sisters as well as her Maryknoll Sisters, Sister Arlene made her Final Vows in Hong Kong.
+In 1977 Sister Arlene returned to Maryknoll, N.Y. for her reflection year, the year of preparation before making Final Vows.
+In 1980 in the presence of her parents and sisters as well as her Maryknoll Sisters, Sister Arlene professed her Final Vows in Hong Kong.

 In 1998 Sister Arlene was assigned to Guatemala where she lived in a very poor barrio just outside of Guatemala City called Mezquital.
 As Sister Arlene made friends she learned of the sufferings of her neighbors who had come to the city from many upcountry provinces where they had experienced deep personal tragedies and witnessed genocide in the civil war in that country.
 During the week Sister Arlene worked in a woman’s cooperative.
-On Sundays Sister Arlene went to the Cathedral in Guatemala City where together with the deaf Catholics she founded the Guatemala Deaf Catholic Community, which not only interprets Sunday Masses, but has weekly Bible study in sign language and also outreach to other deaf people in the rural areas of Guatemala.
-This dynamic group continues to flourish even after Sister Arlene left Guatemala in 2004.
+On Sundays Sister Arlene went to the Cathedral in Guatemala City where together with the deaf Catholics she founded the Guatemala Deaf Catholic Community, which not only interpreted Sunday Masses, but had weekly Bible study in sign language and also outreached to other deaf people in the rural areas of Guatemala.
+This dynamic group continued to flourish even after Sister Arlene left Guatemala in 2004.